wkurzius/curriculum-writing-2018/algebra 2/unit 2.md

   - Multiply and divide rational expressions.
   - Add and subtract rational expressions.
 - Complex Numbers
-  - Define and use the imaginary unit i.
+  - Define and use the imaginary unit _i_.
   - Add, subtract, and multiply complex numbers.

 ## Evidence of learning